MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Receiving Ownership**: In a discontinuous transfer the `state` argument in [receiveOwnership](#ownership-transfer) will be `null`.

-!!! warning Not handling non-'orderly' ownership transfers of 'local' execution mode Components is a frequent source of bugs
+!!! warning Not handling discontinuous ownership transfers on local components is a frequent source of bugs.
     When a player abruptly leaves a world (usually because of quitting the app or crashing), there will not be any [OnGrabEnd](#grab-sequence-and-events), [OnAttachEnd](#attaching-entities), or [OnPlayerExitWorld](#player-entering-and-exiting-a-world) events delivered to the [Components](#components) running on that client prior to the ownership transfer occurring.

     If the script isn't written to properly handle suddenly "resetting" then that Entity can become unusable / unpredictable due to having an scripting state that is incompatible with the state of the world.